cjdelisle/opencl-experiment/readme.md

 single-thread interpreted language.
 The idea of this experiment is to see if a version of the async design patterns from NodeJS can be implemented in OpenCL.

-A Vega64 GPU has 64 entirely autonamous "cores", each core has 4 "sub-cores" which are able to carry out independent execution but share some hardware such as the branch handler.
+A Vega64 GPU has 64 entirely autonomous "cores", each core has 4 "sub-cores" which are able to carry out independent execution but share some hardware such as the branch handler.
 Each sub-core has 16 SIMD lanes so it is capable of performing one operation (add, subtract, etc) on 16 pieces of data simultaneously.
 So if you're doing completely different things with nothing in common, a